-Generally in M&A transactions, the closing of the transaction, with the appointment of the directors nominated by the buyer, usually entails the change of control, although it is possible to establish monitoring committees or grant specific powers to the buyer in the timeframe between signing and closing, for example.
+Generally, in private M&A transactions, the closing of the transaction, with the appointment of the directors nominated by the buyer, usually entails the change of control, although it is possible to establish monitoring committees.
 In public takeovers, the control passes to the successful bidder upon the settlement of the offer, unless the bidder decided to move with the offer without the necessary clearance of the competition authority, in cases where the acquisition stays on hold until a final decision.